-\begin{restatable}{theorem}{exclusiveP} The "deadlock avoidance control problem" for "exclusive@@sys" \tlss\ is in \PTIME, when "strategies" are required to be "locally live". \end{restatable} Without local liveness, the problem stays $\S^p_2$-hard for "exclusive@@sys" \tlss.
-Our last result uses a classical restriction on the usage of locks: \begin{definition}[Nested-locking] A local run is \intro{nested-locking} if the order of acquiring and releasing locks in the run respects a stack discipline, i.e., the only lock a process can release is the last one it acquired.
+The second case we consider is a common restriction on the usage of locks: \begin{defi}[Nested-locking] A local run is \intro{nested-locking} if the order of acquiring and releasing locks in the run respects a stack discipline, i.e., the only lock a process can release is the last one it acquired.